-The Municipal Property Assessment Corporation (MPAC) has begun mailing over 800,000 Property Assessment Notices to property owners across Ontario.
+Today the Municipal Property Assessment Corporation (MPAC) will begin mailing over 800,000 Property Assessment Notices to property owners across Ontario.
 The notices reflect changes in assessment that have taken place over the last year.

-While 2018 is not a province-wide Assessment Update year, MPAC continues to review properties and update property information on a regular basis in order to return an accurate assessment roll each year.
+While 2019 is not a province-wide Assessment Update year, MPAC continues to review properties and update property information in order to return an accurate assessment roll each year.